 Native American cultures have a clan system that is organized around family groups, which are based on the maternal line.
 Clans serve as a system of community organization and a division of labor, as well as a way to keep gene pools healthy by preventing close relatives from marrying.

 For the Huichol People of Mexico, the deer is a shaman animal, or mara’kame, who translates messages from the gods for the people.
 For the Huichol, the deer is directly linked to two important plants in their culture: peyote and corn.
-In fact, the deer is so important, that the Huichol People’s calendar is based on the reproductive cycle of deer.
+In fact, the deer is so important that the Huichol People’s calendar is based on the reproductive cycle of deer.3

 Deer in Greek Mythology

-The ancient Greeks associated Artemis, the goddess of wild animals, the forest, and hunting, with deer.
-In Roman mythology, Artemis was the goddess Diana.
-Above all, Artemis valued her freedom, so she begged her father, Zeus, to allow her to stay a maiden so she could run freely in the woods.
+The ancient Greeks associated Artemis, the goddess of wild animals, the forest, and hunting, with the deer.
+(In Roman mythology, Diana was Artemis’ equivalent.)
+Above all, Artemis valued her freedom.
+So, she begged her father, Zeus, to allow her to stay a maiden so she could run freely in the woods forever.

 In one myth, Artemis had a giant doe who was called the Cerynian Hind.
-While does don’t typically have antlers, the Cerynian Hind had a set of golden ones.
-As it happens, King Eurystheus wanted the Cerynian Hind for his own.
+While female deer, or does, don’t typically have antlers, the Cerynian Hind had a set of golden ones.
+As the legend goes, a king named Eurystheus wanted the Cerynian Hind for his own.
 So, he forced Hercules to try to catch it.
 (In a state of madness, Hercules had killed his own sons, and so to atone for his mistakes, he had to perform some herculean feats.)

-Hercules knew the Cerynian Hind belonged to Artemis, so he had to perform the delicate action of catching the doe, presenting it to the king, and then getting it back to Artemis.
+Hercules knew the Cerynian Hind belonged to Artemis, so he had to perform the delicate action of catching the doe, presenting it to the king, and then giving it back to Artemis unharmed.4

 Celtic Deer Meaning

-Like the Native Americans, the Celts saw deer as intrinsically linked to the forest and its special guardians.
+Like the Native Americans, the Celts saw deer as intrinsically linked to the forest, and they saw them as its special guardians.
 In addition, in some Celtic stories, deer were viewed as the cattle who belonged to fairies.

-In another Celtic story, a maiden named Sadhbh refused the advances of the Dark Druid called Fer Doirche.
+In one Celtic story, a maiden named Sadhbh refused the advances of the Dark Druid called Fer Doirche.
 Out of spite, the Druid turned her into a doe.
-However, one of the Druid’s servants took pity on her.
-He told her that if she could reach the Fianna Castle, which was the home of Celtic warriors, the Dark Druid would lose his power over her.
+However, one of the Druid’s servants took pity on Sadhbh.
+So, he told her that if she could reach the Fianna Castle, which was the home of Celtic warriors, the Dark Druid would lose his power over her.

 So, Sadhbh, as a doe, set out towards the castle.
 But when she was nearly there, the warrior Fionn’s hunting hounds found her.
 However, they sensed that she was a woman in the body of a doe, so they didn’t attack her.
 She soon became a woman again and Fionn married her.